Coastal Camera Club Competition Rules 2018-2019

 - There will be three judges for monthly competitions, comprised of two or three member judges and up to one non-member judge.

-- In case of ties when two or more images receive identical scores in judging, duplicate awards (multiple first through third place) will be assigned, except for the Year End Competition, in which case ties will be broken.
+- In case of ties when two or more images receive identical scores in judging, duplicate awards (multiple first through third place) will be assigned, except for the Year End Competition, in which case ties for first place will be broken.

 - Three non-member judges will judge the Final Competition of the Year.